Exodus 3:6. Moses hid his face, for he was afraid to look at God.

 Exodus 33:20.
 But,” he said, “you cannot see my face, for man shall not see me and live.”

 Have you ever been terrified?
 I have felt the extreme terror that comes with a full blown panic attack.
 A feeling like you are literally about to die.
 It’s the worst thing in the world.
 There have been times when I have felt the terrifying nature of God.
 Especially in seasons of doubting.
 What if I’m not really his child?
 What if he is actually against me?
 There are still times when these thoughts scare the sanctification out of me.

 Is that what Moses felt at the burning bush?
 Is that what the Israelites felt at Sinai?
 Is that what God wants us to feel when he says man shall not see me and live?

 In Genesis we read that mankind rebelled against God and unleashed evil upon the earth.
 There is now rebellion in the hearts of all humanity.
 Which means that when we have a real encounter with the living God there is also terror in the hearts of all humanity.

 Waiting for the first Christmas was terrifying for humanity.
-God keeps coming down to earth as fire, and smoke, and lightning, and wind and we just can’t handle it.
-It’s a real problem.
-Christmas is in trouble.
+God didn’t start out coming as a cooing little baby.
+First it was as fire, and smoke, and lightning, and wind and darkness.
+It was a real problem.

-God has promised to send a human hero to crush evil.
-An offspring of Eve, Abraham, Judah, an Israelite.
-But whoever this human is going to be, he too will be full of the very evil he is supposed to crush.
-Not even Moses, the chosen one of God at that time, could look at God in his holiness without dying.
+God had promised in his proto evangelion to send a human hero to crush evil.
+But whoever this human is won’t he too be full of the very evil he is supposed to crush?
+Not even Moses, a pretty amazing human, could look at God in his holiness without dying.

-Thus is the terror of God, that he has to destroy evil for us to live.
-But that same evil is in each of us, so he must destroy us too if he is going to destroy evil.
+Thus is the terror of God – he has to destroy evil for us to live.
+But that same evil is in each of us.
+So he must destroy us if he is going to destroy evil.
 That’s terrifying.